Kuzzmich/buffer-write/README.md

 #### It uses:
 - `Redis` as buffer storage;
-- `bull queue` as cron job handler for delayed data posting.
+- `bull queue` as a cron job handler for delayed data inserting.
 It also uses Redis as data storage, but it's set to use separate redis db from buffer data.

 #### Application default settings: